appcelerator-developer-relations/appc-sample-rss/README.md

 # Titanium Alloy RSS Sample
 > **OR:** An example of a *master > detail* app.

 This is a Titanium Alloy sample app that creates a RSS reader.
-With it you can pull a live RSS feed from the internet, list the articles and then drill down to the article itself in a WebView.
+The app lets you pull a live RSS feed from the internet, list the articles and then drill down to the article itself.

 ![screenshots](screenshots.png)

-## Comments
 As you'll [see](app/controllers/index.js) the code is heavily documented to tell you exactly what is going on.

 Let's run through some of the main topics covered.